Tunable Enhancement of Magnetization Dynamics by Crystal Cut at Interface Exchange Coupled $\alpha$-Fe$_2$O$_3$/NiFe Heterostructures

-Figure \ref{fig:figure 4} presents the effective anisotropy, $ H_\mathrm{int}$, extracted from the fitting of the experimental data for the additional samples analyzed in this study.
-The samples exhibit behavior similar to that of the \((11\overline{2}0)\) orientation with \( H \parallel [0001] \) (as shown in Fig.~\ref{fig:figure 3}): strong coupling below $T_\mathrm{M}$ with $ H_\mathrm{int}$ reaching maximum value at 40 K, and zero coupling above $T_\mathrm{M}$.
+Figure \ref{fig:figure_4} presents the effective anisotropy, $ H_\mathrm{int}$, extracted from the fitting of the experimental data for the additional samples analyzed in this study.
+The samples exhibit behavior similar to that of the \((11\overline{2}0)\) orientation with \( H \parallel [0001] \) (as shown in Fig.~\ref{fig:figure_3}): strong coupling below $T_\mathrm{M}$ with $ H_\mathrm{int}$ reaching maximum value at 40 K, and zero coupling above $T_\mathrm{M}$.
 Switching between the coupled and decoupled regime is controlled by the temperature induced reorientation of the N\'eel vector.
 These findings confirm that the strength of $H_\mathrm{int} $ in $\alpha$-Fe$_2$O$_3$/Py heterostructures is governed by both the crystal structure of $\alpha$-Fe$_2$O$_3$ and temperature.

 In conclusion, our investigation of spin dynamics in $\alpha$-Fe$_2$O$_3$/Py heterostructures reveals the critical role of the relative orientation of N\'eel vector and magnetization for spin dynamics in AFM/FM heterostructures.
-By utilizing cryogenic ferromagnetic resonance spectroscopy, we explored the spin dynamics behavior of these heterostructures as a function of temperature and crystal orientation.
-Our findings demonstrate that the interfacial coupling strength is highly sensitive to both the crystal orientation of $\alpha$-Fe$_2$O$_3$ and temperature, particularly near $T_M$.
-Our model highlights the importance of the relative alignment between the Néel vector in $\alpha$-Fe$_2$O$_3$ and the magnetization vector in Py as key determinants of the exchange interaction strength.
-These results provide valuable insights into the manipulation of spin dynamics in AFM/FM heterostructures, offering potential applications in the design of advanced spintronic devices that leverage temperature-tunable exchange coupling.
-The ability to control the resonance frequency and interfacial coupling strength through precise temperature and orientation adjustments presents promising opportunities for future developments in magneto-electronics.\\
+By utilizing cryogenic ferromagnetic resonance spectroscopy, we explored the spin dynamics behavior of these heterostructures as a function of crystal orientation of $\alpha$-Fe$_2$O$_3$ and temperature.
+Our findings demonstrate that the effective magnetic anisotropy of the ferromagnetic thin film is highly sensitive to both factors, particularly near $T_M$.
+Our model highlights the importance of the relative alignment between the N\'eel vector in $\alpha$-Fe$_2$O$_3$ and the magnetization vector in Py as key determinants of the spin dynamics.
+These results provide valuable insights into the manipulation of spin dynamics in AFM/FM heterostructures, offering potential applications in the design of advanced spintronic devices that leverage the geometric control of the mutual N\'eel-vector / magnetization configuration.